Growing Tomatoes in Planter Boxes: A Complete Guide

 Once your plants start flowering, it’s time to change the menu.
 Switch to a fertilizer that’s higher in phosphorus (P) and potassium (K) to encourage strong blooms and better fruit set.
 Phosphorus supports flower and root development, while potassium helps ripen fruit and improves overall plant health.

 If you prefer organic options, compost tea, fish emulsion, and bone meal are all great choices for sustained growth.
 Just remember to feed lightly but often.
-Every two to three weeks is ideal through the growing season.
+Every 2 to 3 weeks is ideal throughout the growing season.

 Tomatoes can grow fast and heavy, especially in planter boxes where growth is concentrated.
 Without proper support, stems can bend, break, or shade lower fruit.